mikegoatly/Mappit/README.md

-﻿> ⚠️ This project is in **very** early development and it should be considered a proof of concept implementation for now.
+﻿> ⚠️ This project is in early development.
 The API may change, and there may be bugs.
 Use at your own risk.

 # Mappit